shrideio/shoebox/src/vault/README.md

             Proceed if the checks pass, otherwise consult with the Vault documentation.

-        - Extract and save the `client_token` value, it will be used further for configuring the integration between the ci and vault servers.
+        - Save and export as a envirnoment variable the the `client_token` value, it will be used further for configuring the integration between the ci and vault servers.

-            > WARNING: Replace `[client_token]` with the actual vault token value.
+            > Make sure to replace `[client_token]` with the actual vault token value.

             ```
             export VAULT_TOKEN=[client_token]